-- (1) That the recommendations to Cabinet included in the report be endorsed. - (2) That Cabinet be notified of the Committee's comments as set out above.
+(2) That Cabinet be notified of the Committee's comments as set out above.

-9. PERFORMANCE MONITORING
+PERFORMANCE MONITORING 9.

 9.1 Performance and Corporate Revenue Budget Monitoring - Performance to 30th June 2009

 The Committee considered the report of the Assistant Chief Executive/ Director of Resources, drawing together the performance monitoring reports on the Strategic Indicators, General Fund Revenue Budget and the Housing Revenue Account.